 3. The United States of America

-Many pioneering procedures, surgeries and study take place in the United States, making it a highly attractive destination for professional reasons; teaching hospitals such as Johns Hopkins, are among the most revered in the world.
+Many pioneering procedures, surgeries, and studies take place in the United States, making it a highly attractive destination for professional reasons; teaching hospitals such as Johns Hopkins, are among the most revered in the world.
 General Practitioners – known as family physicians – can attract a yearly income of around $208,600, while specialists can earn far more.

-Compile any global salary list and it’s likely that Switzerland will make an appearance on it; as one of the most stable economies in the world, salaries across many of the country’s sectors are notably high.
-Unsurprisingly, this attracts many medics but you’ll need a decent working knowledge of either French, German or Italian to make the move successfully.
+Compile any global salary list and Switzerland will likely make an appearance on it; as one of the most stable economies in the world, salaries across many of the country’s sectors are notably high.
+Unsurprisingly, this attracts many medics but you’ll need a decent working knowledge of either French, German, or Italian to make the move successfully.
 It’ll be worth it, though, with average yearly salaries of $237,100 for general practitioners and $258,000 for specialists.